Most Decaf Coffee is Toxic

 Good Decaf Methods to Look For!

-• Swiss Water Process: A chemical-free process that uses hot water to remove caffeine from green coffee beans, followed by activated carbon filtering to remove any remaining caffeine.
-This method is highly popular and produces flavorful decaf coffee.
+• A chemical-free process that uses hot water to remove caffeine from green coffee beans, followed by activated carbon filtering to remove any remaining caffeine.
+This method is highly popular and produces flavorful decaf coffee that is 99% caffeine free.

-• Carbon Dioxide (CO2) Process: A chemical-free process that uses high-pressure CO2 to extract caffeine from green coffee beans.
+• A chemical-free process that uses high-pressure CO2 to extract caffeine from green coffee beans.
 The CO2 is then separated from the beans, leaving behind decaf coffee with a rich flavor profile.

 Where to Get Good decaf in NWA!